lenikanuffer/buena-mano/buena-mano-storefront/README.md

 In order to achieve these goals, the website presents:

 1. Several menu forms where information about each product can be accesed in different levels of detail.
-2. An exclusive chanel of communication for HORECA customers (Hotels, Restaurants and Cafés).
+2. A communication chanel for HORECA (Hotels, Restaurants and Cafés) customers .
 3. A homepage that showcase the history, mission and values of the company.

-##Installation
+## Installation

 After cloning this repository, install react vite.

-##How to use this project
+## How to use this project

 To use this project, it is necessary to install the following tools:

 - Vite+React
 - Tailwinds
 - React Slick
+- Storybook